wonss737/FM24-matchengine-maker/README.md

 # FM24-matchengine-maker

-This git will be updated until FM25.
+This git will be updated only until FM25 is released.
+After that, it will be closed.

 # Change Example
 Here is the example when you extremely decrease movement speed.